 Discover Traditional Architecture on Koscieliska Street

-Koscieliska Street is the oldest street in Zakopane and is the heart of traditional wooded architecture of the Podhale Region.
+Koscieliska Street is the oldest street in Zakopane and is the heart of the traditional wooded architecture of the Podhale Region.

 A walk along Kościeliska Street is an integral part of the stay in Zakopane.
 This oldest street in the town is full of important monuments, especially of wooden architecture.
 Here you will find the oldest church and chapel in Zakopane and the oldest Cementary in Zakopane – Cmentarz Zasłużonych na Pęksowym Brzyzku, as well as many wooden buildings representing the style of Zakopane the Podhale Highlanders.

 Gubałówka is probably one of the most visited mountains, regardless of the season.
 Gobalowka offers a stunning panorama view of Zakopane and the surrounding mountains and valleys.
 The views from Gobalowka in Zakopane are to die for.

 It is a fun way to spend the morning or afternoon.
 You can take a funicular up to the hill and spend a day exploring, having fun and relaxing.

 There are many attractions for tourists on Gobalowka.
 You will find many street food stalls, souvenir shops, a challenge park, a quad bike or snowmobile rental, a snow park, a mini ski cross, and great restaurants where you can try delicious Polish food.